reynoso811/Capstone_Audio-Analysis/README.md

 ## Models
 ![Test](https://github.com/reynoso811/Capstone_Audio-Analysis/blob/main/Model%20Summary.png)

+* You can extract features which look like images and shape them in a way in order to feed them into a CNN.
 * Baseline CNN
 * Baseline RNN
-* CNN and RNN with different mfcc's coefficients
+* CNN and RNN with different mfcc's coefficients (13, 40)
+* The best performing model achieved an accuracy or 97% using a simple CNN archtecture with 40 mffc's

 ##  Conclusion and Recommendation